bernardopacini/ReadTheRecipe/source/meat/bakedPorkChop.rst

 #.
 Preheat oven to 380.
 #.
 Place pork chops in a single layer in the bottom of a baking dish, season as desired.
 #. *(Optional)* Prep vegetables (slice, season, add oil, etc.) and add to the pan with the pork.
 #.
-Place in oven, bake for 20 minutes (or until chicken reaches an internal temperature of 145 degrees).
+Place in oven, bake for 20 minutes (or until pork reaches an internal temperature of 145 degrees).

 Notes